Prashantomm/Snapdeal-Clone/README.md

-# 👉 [Click here](https://prashantomm.github.io/high-fruit-9045/) to go through live of this application
+# 👉 [By Clicking here](https://prashantomm.github.io/high-fruit-9045/) you can see the live project.

 # Features